vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 This part is based on the online Research Data Management training 'MANTRA' of The University of Edinburgh (CC BY: [https://mantra.edina.ac.uk/](https://mantra.edina.ac.uk/)) and Managing Data @ Melbourne.

 When collecting data it is important to consider the formats of your data files.
 Not all file formats are created equal.
-Some file fonmats are better suited for your data’s needs than others.
+Some file fonmats are better suited for your data's needs than others.
 When you need to convert, migrate, compress or share your data, you should choose the best available method and file format for the intended use.
 In this part of the course you will learn to:

 - Understand why research data formatting and transformation is important;
 - Identify the risks of file transformations;